m90khan/Campsel/README.md

 - Applied componenet based styling
 - GSAP is used for Animation
 - create a seperate div for the cursor. then assign the e.pageY + "px" and e.pageX + "px" to it so to follow the actual cursor
-- Js is implemented in module-based OOP
+- Js is implemented in module-based OOP.
 - Setup process with netlify to host the site. including the build process
-- Aws function test is successful.
+- Create a Aws function for testing.
+- Deployed on Netlify

 <img src="./app\assets\images\campsel-overview-code.jpg">